Boards, Commissions, Committees

-This subcommittee consists of (3) three Councilmembers appointed by the Town Council to recommend candidates for appointment to Town public bodies.
+This subcommittee consists of 3 Councilmembers who recommend candidates for appointment to Town public bodies.

-This quasi-judicial board consists of (5) five citizens appointed by the Town Council to hear and decide appeals from decisions of the Zoning Administrator, as well as grant variances.
+This quasi-judicial board consists of 5 citizens who hear and decide appeals from decisions of the Zoning Administrator, as well as grant variances.

-This subcommittee consists of (3) three Councilmembers appointed by the Town Council to review and advise Council on Town finance and budget matters.
+This subcommittee consists of 3 Councilmembers who review and advise the Council on Town finance and budget matters.

-This non-profit corporation consists of (5) five citizens appointed by the Town Council that issues revenue bonds to finance projects defined under the Industrial Development Financing Act.
+This non-profit corporation consists of 5 citizens who may issue revenue bonds to finance projects defined under the Industrial Development Financing Act.

-This is a non-profit corporation consisting of (5) five citizens appointed by the Town Council to assist the Town in financing the acquisition of real and personal property by lease or purchase; and financing improvements, furnishings, and equipment for any real or personal property.
+This non-profit corporation consists of 5 citizens who assist the Town in financing the acquisition of real and personal property by lease or purchase; and financing improvements, furnishings, and equipment for any real or personal property.

-This board consists of (9) nine members appointed by Town Council to review and advise the Town Council on parks and recreation facility needs, conditions, and program concerns.
+This board consists of 9 members who review and advise the Town Council on parks and recreation facility needs, conditions, and program concerns.

-This commission consists of (7) seven citizens appointed by the Town Council to make recommendations to the Council regarding planning, zoning, and other land use matters.
+This commission consists of 7 citizens who make recommendations to the Council regarding planning, zoning, and other land use matters.

-This subcommittee consists of (3) three Councilmembers appointed by the Town Council to review and advise the Council on public safety and traffic control matters.
+This subcommittee consists of 3 Councilmembers who review and advise the Council on public safety and traffic control matters.

-This committee consists of (7) seven members appointed by Town Council to advise the Council on road and street improvements, maintenance, and funding matters.
+This committee consists of 7 members who advise the Council on road and street improvements, maintenance, and funding matters.

-The UDO Update Subcommittee is an Ad Hoc Council Subcommittee consisting of (3) members of the Town Council to review issues and concerns, and make recommendations for amendments to the Unified Development Ordinance (UDO) pertaining to property maintenance and other provisions wherein discrepancies or differences exist.
+The UDO Update Subcommittee is an Ad Hoc Council Subcommittee consisting of 3 members of the Town Council who review issues and concerns, and make recommendations for amendments to the Unified Development Ordinance (UDO) pertaining to property maintenance and other provisions wherein discrepancies or differences exist.

-This subcommittee consists of (3) three members appointed by Town Council to review and make recommendations to Council regarding water and utility franchises and resources.
+This subcommittee consists of 3 Councilmembers who review and make recommendations to Council regarding water resources and other utility matters.

 See the purpose and goals of this coalition online.